Caledonian Brewery: Scottish & Newcastle era

 In 2004, the brewery site and production facilities were bought by Scottish & Newcastle (S&N), following their closure of the McEwan's Brewery in Fountainbridge, Edinburgh.
 Production of McEwan's ales has been transferred to the Caledonian Brewery.

 At the same time, a new Caledonian Brewing Company (CBC) was formed by several former shareholders and directors of the pre-2004 business.
-CBC owns the Caledonian brands and operates the brewery site on behalf of the owners.
-Whilst S&N has taken a 30% share in this business, CBC operates on an independent basis.
+CBC owned the Caledonian brands and operated the brewery site on behalf of the owners.
+Whilst S&N took a 30% share in this business, CBC operated on an independent basis.

 In January 2006, the Caledonian Brewing Company purchased the Harviestoun Brewery based in Alva, makers of Bitter and Twisted.

 In 2008, S&N bought the remaining shares in CBC to take full control of the company.
-The brands remain unaffected and brewing will continue at the site.
+The brands remained unaffected and brewing continued at the site.
 Harviestoun was not part of the takeover and was retained by Caledonian's shareholders to run as a separate concern.
-With the takeover of S&N, Heineken now control the Caledonian Brewery Company.
+With the takeover of S&N, Heineken controlled the Caledonian Brewery Company.

-Heineken era
+Heineken era and closure

 In 2008, Heineken acquired the UK assets of Scottish and Newcastle which included the Caledonian Brewery.

 In May 2022, Heineken announced the proposed closure of the Caledonian Brewery with an agreement in principle for Belhaven Brewery to brew its Scottish brands.

-In October, JLL was appointed to market the site.
-It advised the complex had potential for redevelopment into flats, a hotel, or student accommodation.
+Production of Caledonian's brands, including Deuchars, Coast to Coast, and Maltsmiths, would be relocated to the Greene King owned Belhaven Brewery in Dunbar.